DragonFly On-Line Manual Pages

 that contains all built-in supported encodings.

-encodings you want in the response.
-The following encodings are
+ings you want in the response.
+Four encodings are supported: identity,

-supported: identity, meaning non-compressed, deflate which requests the
+meaning non-compressed, deflate which requests the server to compress

-server to compress its response using the zlib algorithm, gzip which
+its response using the zlib algorithm, gzip which requests the gzip

 Set CURLOPT_ACCEPT_ENCODING(3) to NULL to explicitly disable it, which